College of Education and Human Development

-The five departments of EHD employ a multi-faceted approach to education, relying on research, teaching and service in the education of students.
+The departments of EHD employ a multi-faceted approach to education, relying on research, teaching and service in the education of students.
 The continuing development of effective and innovative instruction methods provides excellent service and education to diverse groups of students, including those both on and off the UND campus.
 The constellation of disciplines within the college emphasizes basic and applied research with implications for individual development and social change.
 This emphasis is reinforced by the professional service provided by faculty throughout the college, many of whom are involved in service to members of the community in mental health, wellness, and teaching roles.
 Within all three domains–teaching, research, and service–we attempt to form partnerships with community, state, tribal, and national organizations and government, as well as schools and human service agencies, to provide a more comprehensive effort to foster human development and learning.

 The disciplines in the College of Education and Human Development have a long history at the University of North Dakota.

 The University of North Dakota has offered teacher education programs since its founding in 1883.
 The preparation of teachers at UND was coordinated by the Normal Department from 1883 to 1900; by the Normal College from 1900 to 1905; by Teachers College from 1905 to 1911; by the School of Education from 1911 to 1953; and by the College of Education until 1972, when programs of that college merged with the New School for Behavioral Studies to form the Center for Teaching and Learning.
 The present education faculty continue the UND traditions of leadership to the schools, colleges, and communities of North Dakota and the Upper Midwest; of promoting a broader view of education; and of providing teachers, administrators, and other educational personnel with intensive, intellectually challenging, integrated programs of study.
-The department of Educational Leadership offers graduate programs for leaders in K-12 schools, higher education and other education organizations.

 Degree Programs, Majors, and Minors